GovTechSG/ship-hats-overview/plugin-review-process.md

 # Plugin Review Process

->**Important:** This document is provided for information only.
-The information contained herein is subject to change and the plugins can be rejected at ship’s own discretion
+>**Important:** The information provided in this document is for reference only.
+To request for a plugin review, you must [raise a service request](https://jira.ship.gov.sg/servicedesk/customer/portal/11).
+The information contained herein is subject to change and the plugins can be rejected at the discretion of SHIP-HATS team.

 ## Minimum requirement for a plugin request